MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribboncategory-class.md

 ### <a name="remarks"></a>Açıklamalar

-Döndürülen değer aşağıdaki numaralandırılmış değerlerden biri olabilir:
+Döndürülen değer, aşağıdaki numaralandırılmış değerlerden biri olabilir:

 - AFX_CategoryColor_Red